• Home

 The Cormorant Beach House on Isabela, Galapagos

-Excited, we headed out early to explore the surrounding areas of Puerto Villamil.
-The original plan was to book a day trip up to one of the many volcanoes on the island.
-However, we changed our minds after speaking to another American on the dock waiting for our boat the day before.
+The original plan is to book a day trip up to one of the many volcanoes on the island.
+However, we change our minds after speaking with another American on the dock yesterday.

 Time to pivot!